-PLA2G5 (Phospholipase A2, Group V) is a Protein Coding gene.
+PLA2G5 (Phospholipase A2 Group V) is a Protein Coding gene.
 Diseases associated with PLA2G5 include familial benign flecked retina and fleck retina, familial benign.
-Among its related pathways are Ras signaling pathway and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Metabolism and Fat digestion and absorption.
 GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
-An important paralog of this gene is PLA2G2E.
+An important paralog of this gene is PLA2G2C.

 UniProtKB/Swiss-Prot for PLA2G5 Gene

 PA2 catalyzes the calcium-dependent hydrolysis of the 2-acyl groups in 3-sn-phosphoglycerides.
 This isozyme hydrolyzes more efficiently L-alpha-1-palmitoyl-2-oleoyl phosphatidylcholine than L-alpha-1-palmitoyl-2-arachidonyl phosphatidylcholine, L-alpha-1-palmitoyl-2-arachidonyl phosphatidylethanolamine, or L-alpha-1-stearoyl-2-arachidonyl phosphatidylinositol.
 May be involved in the production of lung surfactant, the remodeling or regulation of cardiac muscle.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.